alanoursland/tr_xor/reports/relu1/relu1_discussion.md

 When the monitor detected a "dead data point" for a sufficient number of epochs, it applied a targeted corrective fix.
 The subsequent success of these runs demonstrates that the geometric failure was not just correlated with the training outcome but was an active impediment that could be diagnosed and resolved.

+### 2.4.
+The Perpendicular Trap in Mirror-Symmetric Networks

+The `relu1_mirror` experiment revealed that even when mirror symmetry is structurally enforced from initialization, a specific geometric failure persists.
+When hyperplanes initialize perpendicular to the optimal solution (approximately 90° offset), the model becomes trapped in local minima that achieve exactly 50% accuracy.

+This failure mode demonstrates that:
+* **Structural constraints alone are insufficient** - enforcing $w_2 = -w_1$ and $b_2 = -b_1$ eliminates the symmetry discovery problem but not all failure modes
+* **The perpendicular trap is a special case of out-of-bounds initialization** - the hyperplanes fail to effectively separate the data despite maintaining perfect symmetry
+* **Gradient-based optimization has fundamental limitations** - when symmetric errors cancel out, no rotational gradient exists to guide the model toward the optimal orientation

+The 98.4% success rate of mirror initialization (compared to 58% for standard initialization) confirms that symmetry discovery is a major challenge, but the remaining 1.6% failure rate reveals irreducible geometric constraints in the optimization landscape.

 ## 3. Implications for Prototype Surface Learning

 These results, and the geometric nature of the failure modes, reinforce a key tenet that learning is driven by **gradient flow from class-aligned surfaces**.
 In the `abs1` model, that flow is always present.
 In the `relu1` model, it is **fragile and conditional**, a fact confirmed by comparing the `normal` and `reinit` experiments.

 More broadly, this highlights a **critical role for inductive bias** in neural architectures.
 Although `relu1` can represent the same function as `abs1`, it lacks the structural guarantee that the absolute value provides.
 This makes the optimization landscape far more treacherous, even for a trivial dataset like XOR.
+The `relu1_mirror` experiment demonstrates that even when we provide the structural bias of mirror symmetry, geometric initialization failures can still trap the model in suboptimal configurations.

 ## 4. Generalization, Heuristics, and Future Work